-5. Membership
+Membership

-Membership of the Association shall consist of those organizations whose names have been enrolled as Members and have not subsequently been removed from the register of Members in accordance with the Rules of the Association.
+Membership of the Association shall consist of those organisations whose names have been enrolled as Members and have not subsequently been removed from the register of Members in accordance with the Rules of the Association.

+Organisations which were enrolled as Members prior to 26 September 2019 which are not Registered Charities or which have not made an application to register as a charity under the Charities Law prior to 31 December 2018 (pursuant to transitional arrangements under the Charities Law) shall cease to be Members of the Association at the date on which those transitional arrangements conclude.

-Membership of the Association shall be open to any organisation, service club, or other body in Jersey engaged in Charitable Purposes.
-No Member may be admitted unless it:-
+Membership of the Association shall be open to any organisation, service club, or other body operating in Jersey which is a Registered Charity.

-has a written constitution in a form acceptable to the Committee (which for the avoidance of doubt unless it is a body that is required by law to produce accounts shall include an express requirement to produce annual accounts); and

-has at least ten members if an incorporated association or club or if a trust or company or other entity has, in the view of the Committee, sufficient controls in place for corporate governance purposes, and benefits a sufficiently wide sector of the public; and

-holds a certificate from the Comptroller of Income Tax conferring charitable status for the purposes of the Income Tax (Jersey) Law 1961; and

-is registered under the Non-Profit Organisations (Jersey) Law 2008.

-Applications for Membership shall be made in writing to the Association's administrator (if any) or in default of an administrator to the Honorary Secretary of the Association, and all such applications shall be considered at the next or next but one ensuing meeting of the Committee which shall place brief details of such applications on the website of the Association at least 14 days before the date of the meeting of the Committee which is to consider such application.
+Applications for membership shall be made in writing to the Association's administrator (if any) or in default of an administrator to the Honorary Secretary of the Association, and all such applications shall be considered at the next or next but one ensuing meeting of the Committee which shall place brief details of such applications on the website of the Association at least 14 days before the date of the meeting of the Committee which is to consider such application.
 Any Member can provide any written comments on the application to the Committee in advance of the Meeting and the Committee may (but shall not be obliged to) take into account any comments made by any Member in considering any prospective application for membership.

 The form of application for membership and the information to be supplied therewith shall be as decided by the Committee from time to time.
 The Committee may require a prospective member to supply such additional information as is in the opinion of the Committee reasonable to enable the Committee to properly consider such prospective member’s application.